 Section 215.47, Florida Statutes, details the types of investments permitted for all Board funds, including Florida PRIME.
 Pursuant to section 218.409(2)(a), the Fund also must be invested in accordance with the current written investment policy, which must be updated annually.
-Substantive legislative changes to section 215.47, Florida Statutes, under HB 3, took effect July 1, 2023.
-HB 3 amended section 215.47(10), Florida Statutes, to require the SBA, when deciding to invest and when investing, to make decisions based solely on pecuniary factors and may not subordinate the interests of the participants of the fund to other objectives, including sacrificing investment return or undertaking additional investment risk to promote any nonpecuniary factor.
+Section 215.47(10), Florida Statutes, was amended by the Legislature in 2023 to require the SBA, when deciding whether to invest and when investing, to make decisions based solely on pecuniary factors.
+The amendment prohibits the subordination of the interests of the fund participants to other objectives (i.e., sacrificing investment return or undertaking additional investment risk to promote any nonpecuniary factor).
 To comply with the 2023 legislative changes, an amendment to the Investment Management Agreement with Federated was executed in September 2023.